B-F-1-0/odin-recipes/README.md

-# odin-recipes
+# Odin Project #1: Recipes webpage
-First project for the Odin Project
+This is my take on the first project for the Odin Project, which aims to understand the basics of creating a basic website using HTML.